 Besides the gfb-tree, there exist additional families of trees that also minimize the HM on $\BT$.
 These families of trees share certain structural properties, which are stated in the following proposition.
 Note that, by Remark \ref{Rem:gfb_properties}, the gfb-tree itself satisfies these properties as well.

-\begin{Prop} Let $\{T_n\}_{n\in\N}$ be a family of binary trees satisfying the following properties: \begin{enumerate} \item For every $n \in \mathbb{N}$, attaching a cherry to each leaf of $T_n$ yields $T_{2n}$. \item If $n$ is even, then every leaf of $T_n$ is part of a cherry. \item If $n$ is odd, then $T_n$ has exactly one leaf that is not part of a cherry, and attaching a cherry to this leaf yields $T_{n+1}$. \end{enumerate} Then $T_n$ has the same height sequence as the gfb-tree $T^{gfb}_n$ and therefore minimizes the height metaconcept $\Phi^{\mathcal{H}}_f$ for all (not necessarily strictly) increasing functions $f$ on $\BT$. \end{Prop} \begin{proof} Let $f$ be an increasing function.
-Note that having the same height sequence as the gfb-tree is equivalent to minimizing the HM (see Theorem \ref{Theo:Min_H_gfb_characterization}, Part 2(i)).
+\begin{Prop} Let $\{T_n\}_{n\in\N}$ be a family of binary trees satisfying the following properties: \begin{enumerate} \item For every $n \in \mathbb{N}$, attaching a cherry to each leaf of $T_n$ yields $T_{2n}$. \item If $n$ is even, then every leaf of $T_n$ is part of a cherry. \item If $n$ is odd, then $T_n$ has exactly one leaf that is not part of a cherry, and attaching a cherry to this leaf yields $T_{n+1}$. \end{enumerate} Then $T_n$ has the same height sequence as the gfb-tree $T^{gfb}_n$ and therefore minimizes the height metaconcept $\Phi^{\mathcal{H}}_f$ for all (not necessarily strictly) increasing functions $f$ on $\BT$. \end{Prop} \begin{proof} Note that having the same height sequence as the gfb-tree is equivalent to minimizing the HM (see Theorem \ref{Theo:Min_H_gfb_characterization}, Part 2(i)).
 First, let $f$ be a strictly increasing function.
 We show that $T_n \in \{T_n\}_{n\in\N}$ minimizes the HM for all $n$.

 Let $n$ be the minimum number of leaves such that $T_n$ does \emph{not} minimize the HM.
-For $n \leq 3$ only one tree exists, which coincides with the gfb-tree.
+For $n \leq 3$, only one tree exists, which coincides with the gfb-tree.
 Hence, this tree must belong to the family $\{T_n\}_{n\in\N}$.
 Now, let $n \geq 4$.
 Next, we consider two cases, depending on whether $n$ is even or odd.

 First, assume that $n$ is even.
 By the minimality of $n$, the tree $T_{\frac{n}{2}}$ minimizes the HM.
-Hence, by Lemma \ref{Lem:Min_n_2n}, it follows that $T_n$ also minimizes the HM, which contradicts the choice of $n$.
+Hence, by Corollary \ref{Cor:Min_n_2n}, it follows that $T_n$ also minimizes the HM, which contradicts the choice of $n$.

 Second, assume that $n$ is odd.
 In this case, $T_{n+1}$ can be obtained from $T_n$ by attaching a cherry to its unique leaf that is not part of a cherry.
 Since $n \geq 4$, the same argument as in the even case shows that $T_{n+1}$ minimizes the HM.
 Then, by Proposition \ref{Prop:H_Min_n_to_Min_n-1}, it follows that $T_n$ also minimizes the HM, again contradicting the choice of $n$.